xrzhuang/mapsapi/README.md

 ## Step by Step

+### Rendering the Map Component

+Time to start coding! `cd src` and open up `App.js`.
+This is the main component we will be working with and editing.
+To start, let's add your API key.
+Insert your copied key where it says `ENTER_YOUR_API_KEY_HERE`.
+This way, you can get access to everything Google Maps has to offer.

 Now that everything's set up, we're going to start adding to our application.
 Throughout building you can run `yarn start` from **workshop-ws-04-23-maps** to see your changes in real time!

-You should see this image!
+After running `yarn start` in terminal you should see this image!
 If you do you're all set to go.

 :warning: Note we're at localhost:3000.
 New starter pack, new adddress. :flushed:

 ![](./img/startpage.png)

-### Rendering the Map Component

-Time to start coding! `cd src` and open up `App.js`.
-This is the main component we will be working with and editing.
-To start, let's add your API key.
-Insert your copied key where it says `ENTER_YOUR_API_KEY_HERE`.
-This way, you can get access to everything Google Maps has to offer.
-If you reload here, you won't see any changes.
-That's okay because we haven't added a map yet!
+Where's the map?!
+It's coming just be patient :grin:

 :exclamation: You might have noticed that linting isn't turned on!
 This is because we have turned off linting in our special starter pack.
 I know you miss it but it should be fine for this demo.